ovhpa/hpnn/README.md

 ```
 The activation function for hidden layers is the same 0-centered sigmoid, while the output uses the so called 'softmax' function.

 This ANN performs identically to the previous NN\_TYPE\_ANN but the output values sums to 1, and are within the `[0,1]` interval.
-For this reason, softmax is often associated to the probability of a given output to hold within a class, which such association is often an approximation (at best) or even errouneous.
+For this reason, softmax is often associated to the probability of a given output to hold within a class, which such association is often an approximation (at best) or even erroneous.

 Training methods allowed for NN\_TYPE\_SNN are:
 - [x] simple back-propagation;